JRJurman/pianola/README.md

 # Pianola

-Program to select and show different cords for the piano
+Program to select and show different chords for the piano

 ## To Run on your local machine
 To run the program, install npm, and run the following